 We aim for proficiency at online delivery of content and professional internet presence.
 In an increasingly connected world this is crucial if we want to stay relevant to collaborators and to our own learners who can easily shift their attention elsewhere.
 Practice makes perfect, so hopefully some may be helped by getting involved with this project.

 Therefore, if you know of a conference wanting to reach an online audience, you’re an opinionated researcher who wants to blog, you want to contribute AV, design or coding skills, you have editorial input or just want to buy us coffee, get in touch.
 We can use all the help we can get.

 For now, the site is a bit bare bones, but have a look around, dip into the content and peruse the social fora we’ve set up.

 Hit us up on and let us know what you think!

 Conflicts of interest

-The authors have no financial conflicts of interest to declare.
-This site and the generation of its content is funded entirely by the authors who have taken money from no one in creating this site.
+The scanFOAM team have no financial conflicts of interest to declare.
+This site and the generation of its content is funded entirely by the authors who have taken money from no one in creating this site outside some expenses covered for AV tech at conferences and podcast editing support.
 The editorial line is entirely independent from companies and institutions.
 If this changes at any point the site will openly declare it.